curl/everything-curl/http-post.md

     curl -H Expect: -d "payload to send" http://example.com

-In some situations, curl will inhibit the use of the Expect header if the content it is about to send is small (like below one kilobyte), as having to "waste" such a small chunk of data is not considered much of a problem.
+In some situations, curl will inhibit the use of the Expect header if the content it is about to send is small (like below one kilobyte), as having to waste such a small chunk of data is not considered much of a problem.

 ### Chunked encoded POSTs

 When talking to a HTTP 1.1 server, you can tell curl to send the request body without a `Content-Length:` header upfront that specifies exactly how big the POST is.
-By insisting on curl using chunked Transfer-Encoding, curl will send the POST "chunked" piece by piece in a special style that also sends the size for each such chunk as it goes along.
+By insisting on curl using chunked Transfer-Encoding, curl will send the POST chunked piece by piece in a special style that also sends the size for each such chunk as it goes along.

 You send a chunked POST with curl like this: